kyma-project/istio/docs/user/README.md

 For more information, see [Istio Controller](./00-10-overview-istio-controller.md).

-## Upgrades and Downgrades

-You can only skip a version of Kyma Istio Operator if the difference between the minor version of Istio it contains and the minor version of Istio you're using is not greater than one (for example, 1.2.3 -> 1.3.0).
-If the difference is greater than one minor version (for example, 1.2.3 -> 1.4.0), the reconciliation fails.
-The same happens if you try to update the major version (for example, 1.2.3 -> 2.0.0) or downgrade the version.
-Such scenarios are not supported and cause the Istio CR to be in the `Warning` state with the `Ready` condition set to `false` and the reason being `IstioVersionUpdateNotAllowed`.

 ## API / Custom Resource Definitions

-The `istios.operator.kyma-project.io` CustomResourceDefinition (CRD) describes the Istio CR that is used to manage the Istio installation.
+The `istios.operator.kyma-project.io` CustomResourceDefinition (CRD) describes the Istio CR that Istio Controller uses to manage the installation of Istio.
 See [Istio Custom Resource](https://kyma-project.io/#/istio/user/04-00-istio-custom-resource?id=istio-custom-resource).

 ## Resource Consumption